IMAGES FROM SPACE

 Part of the expansive North America Nebula, the Cygnus Wall is a towering region of active star formation.
 Here, powerful stellar winds and radiation carve the surrounding gas into bright ridges and deep shadows, revealing the drama of creation in the heart of the Milky Way.

-IMAGE NOTES
+ARTIST'S NOTES

 The black structure, that dominates the right half of this image, is clouds of dark dust much closer to Earth than the glowing gases that make up the colored portion of this nebula.